xpander-ai/xpander-sdk/API.md

 public retrieveAgentTools(): any
 ```

+Retrieves tools from the agent.

+Caches the tools for future use.

 ##### `tools` <a name="tools" id="xpander-sdk.XpanderClient.tools"></a>

 ```typescript
 public tools(llmProvider?: LLMProvider): any
 ```

+Retrieves tools based on the provided LLM provider.

 ###### `llmProvider`<sup>Optional</sup> <a name="llmProvider" id="xpander-sdk.XpanderClient.tools.parameter.llmProvider"></a>

 - *Type:* <a href="#xpander-sdk.LLMProvider">LLMProvider</a>

+(Optional) The LLM provider to use.

 ---